tim-hvaal-bluefruit/theTrapdoor/README.md

-# welcome to The TrapDoor
+## welcome to 'The Trap Door' ...
-... a super simple text adventure with a twist
+a super simple text adventure with a twist
+### to run...
+install python 3, add python to path
+install and run VSCode
-... (you need python 3 - just click run in VScode)
+click run in VSCode